vconrado/notebooks/geoinfo/scidb/hands-on.md

 iquery -aq "list('arrays');"
 ```

-We can verify that this array is empty using the following command:
+We can verify that this array is empty typing the following command in the terminal:
 ```bash
 iquery -aq "scan(mod13q1);"
 ```